My first Medialoper assignment and I’ve already missed a deadline.

-Lopy e-mailed me last night to remind me that my story should be filed no later 5 a.m. this morning.
-By 8 a.m. my voice mail was full and I was ignoring Lopy’s frantic IMs.
-The general election isn’t until November 2008 — over 18 months away.
+Lopy e-mailed me last night to remind me that my story must be filed no later than 5 a.m.
+By 8 a.m., my voice mail was full, and I was ignoring Lopy’s frantic IMs.
+The general election is over 18 months away.
 Why the hell do I have a 5 a.m. deadline in April of 2007?

-The part I don’t understand is how the political consultants are allowing any of this to happen.
+The part I don’t understand is how professional political consultants are allowing any of this to happen.
 In an era where consultants seemingly control every minute aspect of a candidate’s message, and campaign events are carefully scripted, Second Life is like the wild west.
 Nothing about Second Life is predictable or controllable.

 The fact that candidates seem eager to embrace new media opportunities is a classic example of campaigns doing whatever it takes to reach out to voters wherever they may be.